Season Ticket: A Baseball Companion

 Season Ticket: A Baseball Companion is a 1988 book written by Roger Angell, whose previous works include Five Seasons, Late Innings, and the New York Times best-seller, The Summer Game.
-Angell is considered one of the country's premier baseball writers.
+Angell was considered one of the country's premier baseball writers.

 Summary

 Season Ticket is a collection of articles written by Angell for The New Yorker magazine between 1984 and 1987.
 The articles are presented as 15 chapters in the book starting with a 1987 article that discuses different aspects of the game.
 Successive articles, as explained in the book's preface, generally follow the 1984-1987 chronology except where Angell believed that an out of order approach improved the book's logical flow.